Purpleboxe/Library/README.md

 ## Conclusion

-Even though this library app took me a while to make I'm quite satisfied with the results.
+Even though this library app took me a while to make I'm quite satisfied with the final product.
-This project was a pretty easy and fun one to make!
+This project was a a little challenging but a fun one to make!